Cette page sera prochainement disponible en français - merci pour votre compréhension.

 In the aftermath of the Erika disaster in 1999, the European Union established the European Maritime Safety Agency (EMSA).
 The goal of the Agency is to provide technical and scientific assistance to the European Commission and Member States on matters relating to the proper implementation of European Union legislation on maritime safety and pollution by ships.
 EMSA tasks also cover oil pollution response.
 EMSA maintains at-sea oil spill recovery services from vessels based in all the regional seas of Europe.
 These are normal commercial vessels which carry out day-to-day operations in a restricted area but are under contract with EMSA for emergencies.
 Upon request, the vessels cease their commercial operation and move to the scene of the spill.
 Other important services that EMSA can provide include satellite imagery for detection and monitoring of oil spills at sea, pollution response experts to give operational and technical assistance and information service for chemical spills at sea.

 The Civil Protection Mechanism has covered both civil protection and marine pollution emergencies since its establishment in 2001.
-When a request for assistance is received from an affected country following a marine pollution incident, the MIC can quickly mobilise the oil recovery capacity from the Participating States and EMSA and facilitate the deployment of those assets.
-The MIC can also facilitate the deployment of marine pollution experts from Member States as part of a Mechanism team.
+When a request for assistance is received from an affected country following a marine pollution incident, the ERCC can quickly mobilise the oil recovery capacity from the Participating States and EMSA and facilitate the deployment of those assets.
+The ERCC can also facilitate the deployment of marine pollution experts from Member States as part of a Mechanism team.

 Since 1987, the following marine pollution interventions have been carried out: